flyntcoal/wordpress/wp-content/plugins/form-maker/readme.txt

 Go to **Form Options** of your form, then click **Conditional Fields** tab to start the setup.
 Press **Add Condition** button to configure the first condition of your form.

-**Show/Hide** select box represents the action which will be completed, if all or any of the condition statements are fulfilled.
-Use the second drop-down menu to select the field which will be shown or hidden.
+**Show/Hide** select box of this form builder plugin represents the action which will be completed, if all or any of the condition statements are fulfilled.
+Use the second drop-down menu to select the form builder field which will be shown or hidden.

 Click the little **Plus (+)** icon to add the statement of your form condition.